At the heart of every effective curriculum, is a progressive plan for the learning and development of children in early childhood.

 - Are there opportunities to observe and assess children’s ICT capabilities?

 These are the questions that you need to ask when understanding how to plan activities for preschoolers that integrate ICT in early childhood education.
-We have incorporated developmentally appropriate activities and learning experiences in our lesson plans for early childhood education.
+We have incorporated developmentally appropriate activities and learning experiences in our lesson plans for early childhood education, available to members of the ICT in Education Teacher Academy.

 Continuing on from the key question about ‘How to plan activities for preschoolers’ when integrating ICT, you might like to first:

-- Read through your plans in advance – whether if you have created have developed them yourself as in what you would do in our 10 + hour online workshop for preschool teachers, or looking through the preschool lesson plans from our short courses in the Academy, it is worth the effort to look over the lesson plans and write up a supply list so that you will know what you will need.
+- Read through your plans in advance – Whether you have created them yourself, as you would in our 10+ hour online workshop for preschool teachers, or by reviewing the preschool lesson plans from our short courses in the Academy, it’s worth the effort to look over the lesson plans and write up a supply list so that you know what you will need.
+Our ICT in Education Teacher Academy membership provides these ready-to-use lesson plans and resources to ensure you have everything you need to successfully integrate ICT.

-- Make an inventory of the available technology in our ECE centre – throughout all our online training for early childhood educators, we encourage the integration of the technology that you already have.
-Make a list of them as they can be working or non-working, toy technologies, and made technologies by the children themselves.
+- Make an inventory of the available technology in your ECE centre – Throughout all our online training for early childhood educators, we encourage the integration of the technology you already have.
+Make a list of them, whether they are working or non-working, toy technologies, or made technologies by the children themselves.
 As long as they are authentic and relevant to children’s lives today.
+Our membership gives you access to expert guidance on how to integrate and make the best use of the technology in your classroom.

-- Gather all the materials you will need - there is nothing worse than planning to do a fun activity, telling the children about it, having them get excited about it, and then realizing you don't have what you are after.
+- Gather all the materials you will need – There is nothing worse than planning to do a fun activity, telling the children about it, having them get excited about it, and then realizing you don’t have what you are after.
+The ICT in Education Teacher Academy offers practical resources and lesson plans that help you prepare with everything you need in advance.

-- Do a pre-lesson – if it’s a new early learning activity, this is great to consider.
+- Do a pre-lesson – If it’s a new early learning activity, this is great to consider.
+The ICT in Education Teacher Academy ensures that you are well-prepared for any new activities through our training materials and planning resources.

 Critically Reflecting on Learning